scale-it/algo-builder/docs/guide/testing-teal.md

 #### Delegated Signature Account

-Let's try to execute a transaction where a user (`john`) will use delegated signature based on a stateless smart contract logic.
+Let's try to execute a transaction where a user (`john`) will use delegated signature based on a smart signatures logic.
 We will use a TEAL code from our [asset test](https://github.com/scale-it/algo-builder/blob/master/packages/runtime/test/fixtures/basic-teal/assets/basic.teal) suite.

   - As before we start with preparing the runtime.
 We use `runtime.loadLogic('escrow.teal', [])` to create and load logic signature.